 Please take some time to thoroughly review all the information provided.

 One-To-One Frequently Asked Questions

 What devices will be supported?

 We recommend the Chromebook as the ideal device due to price, battery life, fast startup and usability.
-Students are welcome to use laptops, iOS and Android tablets and smartphones all accessing our WiFi.

 What are the minimum requirements for a device?

 A device brought for learning should meet the following requirements:

 ★ Internet-ready (preferably with the Chrome browser) ★ Ability to type ★ Battery life of a full school day (6 hours) ★ Labelled for identification on the device and charger cord★ Google Apps For Education (GAFE) friendly if it’s a handheld device.